eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 #### **PropTypes**

-Javascript is not a strongly typed language, this might create some problems for the developers.
+JavaScript is not a strongly typed language, this might create some problems for the developers.
 PropTypes is a library that helps when you need to resolve a problem related with this.
-Checking the types of the passed props object against a specificaction set beforehand.
+Checking the types of the passed props object against a specification set beforehand.
 [PropTypes Documentation](https://reactjs.org/docs/typechecking-with-proptypes.html)

 ### Why we use React JS?